 I guess it’s time for revision number 2 since I’ve been out of college for a solid 2 years.

-My name is Hollie and I’m a recent graduate now living in New Jersey.
+My name is Hollie and I’m a 24 year old, now living in New Jersey.
 Back in my college days I enjoyed playing the slots at a closely located casino…now I have to drive to Atlantic City.

 I started this blog my junior year of college (2010) so I will start there.

 I changed my major from math to community health after my junior year of college.
 No there are no similar classes and yes it was a complete 180.
 I was miserable in my math major and if I was miserable then why would I be happy the rest of my life?